Flexible Differentiable Optimization via Model Transformations: Package structure

 Third, MOI optimizers support a layered structure to combine several features.
-These layers also supports custom constraints and attributes that are typically defined by an inner layer thanks to the well-posed API of MOI.
+These layers also support custom constraints and attributes that are typically defined by an inner layer thanks to the well-posed API of MOI.
 These layers are commonly referred to as \emph{meta-solvers} as they form solvers parameterized by other solvers.
-Bridges are defined as MOI layers that transform constraints into constraints of different types for its inner layer.
+Bridges are defined as MOI layers that transform constraints into constraints of different types for their inner layer.
 When defining a new constraint type, defining bridges to transform it into classical constraint types allows the user to encode this special structure in models while still being able to use solvers not supporting this structure.
 Below are a few examples of MOI extensions that illustrate this.

-\texttt{SumOfSquares.jl} defines the Sum-of-Squares cone as a new set type~\cite{weisser2019polynomial} and \emph{Gram matrices}, \emph{Moment matrices} and \emph{Sum-of-Squares decompositions} as new attributes.
+Some or all of the above features of MOI were previously used in extensions and motivated the design of DiffOpt in its current form.
+We highlight some: \begin{enumerate} \item \texttt{SumOfSquares.jl} defines the Sum-of-Squares cone as a new set type~\citep{weisser2019polynomial} and \emph{Gram matrices}, \emph{Moment matrices} and \emph{Sum-of-Squares decompositions} as new attributes.
 It then defines a bridge for transforming Sum-of-Squares constraints into semidefinite constraints.
-The bridges is applied for all semidefinite programming solvers except for the solver \texttt{Hypatia.jl}~\cite{coey2020solving} which supports this custom structure.
+This bridge is then automatically applied only if the solver does not support Sum-of-Squares constraints but does support semidefinite constraints.
+For instance, it will be applied for classical semidefinite programming solvers for all semidefinite programming solvers with the exception of \texttt{Hypatia.jl}~\citep{coey2020solving} which supports Sum-of-Squares constraints natively.

-\texttt{Dualization.jl} \cite{guilherme_bodin_2021_4718987} offers a dualization meta-solver.
+\item \texttt{Dualization.jl} \citep{guilherme_bodin_2021_4718987} offers a dualization meta-solver.
 The optimization problem is automatically converted to its dual form and reaches the internal solver only in dual form, of which the solution is then mapped back to the user.